top of page

 1. 1 teaspoon cinnamon

 3. Sprinkle of stevia sugar.
 Stevia, which is much sweeter than table sugar, is a good substitute.
-Has no carbohydrates, no artificial ingredients and no calories
+It has no carbohydrates, no artificial ingredients, and no calories

 4. Fruit paste/puree such as date paste or apple puree